-“Through Amazon Web Services Educate’s collaborations — like this Bay Area consortium of community colleges, K-12 schools and California higher education partners — we’re addressing the skills gap head-on, at scale, and with a unified solution,” said Ken Eisner, director of Worldwide Education Programs at Amazon Web Services.
+“Through AWS Educate’s collaborations — like this Bay Area consortium of community colleges, K-12 schools and California higher education partners — we’re addressing the skills gap head-on, at scale, and with a unified solution,” said Ken Eisner, director of Worldwide Education Programs at AWS.

 The partnership offers free resources to gear up cloud computing programs and help diverse student populations across the entire region kick start cloud careers.

 Participating colleges include: City College of San Francisco, De Anza College, Evergreen Valley College, Las Positas College, College of San Mateo, Mission College and SIATech High Schools, with Cañada and Foothill Colleges being the first colleges to mobilize cloud classes this semester.

 “I think it will take all of us, everybody, including the four-year schools, to meet that gap,” said Teresa Ong, associate vice president of Workforce and CTE Programs at Foothill College.
 Ong is one of the leaders who helped spearhead the Bay Area partnership.

 With so many community colleges coming together, the region can achieve an economy of scale and have a tremendous impact on students and industry alike, according to Ong.